 we like them and believe in their nutritional value.
 We always include recipes

 and suggestions in our newsletter to get folks started with any unusual vegetables.

 5. Would you like to feel a little closer to nature's cycles?
 CSA members experience

-the seasonal flow of the harvest; peas in June, corn in August.
+the seasonal flow of the harvest; peas in June, squash in September.
 Depending on

 the weather, some crops will ebb, others may abound.
 Your share box will reflect

 the season, the weather, and your farmer's "best shot" at handling

 the unexpected challenges that inevitably occur during the growing season.

 6. Do you like to support local agriculture?
 The CSA marketing model helps the

 farmer by providing material support early in the growing season when there are